Table of Contents

 Navratri, which means “nine nights” in Sanskrit, is one of India’s most significant and popular holidays.
 This colorful festival pays tribute to the nine incarnations of Goddess Durga, who represent the divine feminine power, or Shakti.
 Millions of followers gather across to celebrate this auspicious day with great fervor and devotion each year.

 Navratri is a time for joyful celebrations, cultural expression, and spiritual rejuvenation.
-People celebrate Sharad Navratri in the fall and Chaitra Navratri in the spring twice a year, with the latter being observed by a larger number of people.
-Invoking the benefits of the Goddess, people fast, pray, dance, and do other rituals during the course of these nine nights and ten days.
+Both Chaitra Navratri in the spring and Sharad Navratri in the fall are observed twice a year, with the latter being the more generally observed of the two.
+Invoking the benefits of the Goddess, people fast, pray, dance, and perform different rituals during these nine nights and ten days.

 The Nine Days of Navratri